piratecash/pirate/doc/fuzzing.md

 The fuzzing can be sped up significantly (~200x) by using `afl-clang-fast` and `afl-clang-fast++` in place of `afl-gcc` and `afl-g++` when compiling.
-When compiling using `afl-clang-fast`/`afl-clang-fast++` the resulting `test_cosanta_fuzzy` binary will be instrumented in such a way that the AFL features "persistent mode" and "deferred forkserver" can be used.
+When compiling using `afl-clang-fast`/`afl-clang-fast++` the resulting binary will be instrumented in such a way that the AFL features "persistent mode" and "deferred forkserver" can be used.
 See https://github.com/mcarpenter/afl/tree/master/llvm_mode for details.